Anomaly detection sounds fancy. In my work, 80% of it is simple stuff. A z-score, a rolling window, done.

 is_anomaly = abs(z_score) > 3

-Limitations: Does not handle trends or weekly patterns.
+Does not handle: trends, weekly patterns.

 rolling_mean = df["metric"].rolling(window=28).mean()